gundrathivinodkumar2409/Digital-VLSI-SoC-Design-and-Planning/README.md

 #### **Stage 1: Synthesis and Floorplanning**
 *   **Synthesis:** The process began by translating the Verilog RTL into a gate-level netlist using **Yosys**, mapping the design to the SKY130 standard cell library based on a **Synopsys Design Constraints (SDC)** file.
 *   **Floorplanning:** The physical hierarchy was then established.
-A floorplan was created defining the die area, core utilization (**[~50%]**), and I/O pad placement.
+A floorplan was created defining the die area, core utilization, and I/O pad placement.
 A robust multi-layer Power Delivery Network (PDN) was synthesized to ensure stable power across the chip.

 ![Floorplan View](path/to/your/floorplan_view.png)
 ***Figure 2: The initialized floorplan, defining the chip's physical boundaries and power grid.***